SportsFan12/Advanced-Basketball-Stat-Calculator/README.md

 Example Text File (# = comments and should not be added to the actual file you use)

-Note: the first word is the stat, and the number that follows is the value of that stat
+Note: the first word is the stat, and the number that follows is the value of that stat, then a comment

+Note: example execution of program ./project file.txt (I used gcc -o project project.c to compile my program)

 MP,1, #Minutes Played